 You can use any of these free Illustrations as your hero image and the icons to represent your service or for your content.
 Basically anywhere you find them useful.

 You’ll find these illustrations quite familiar as I have used them all over my website.
-I find this collection very versatile and quite funny.
+I find this collection very versatile and quite amusing.
 Just have a look at some of these:

 I mean that delivery guy always cracks me up!